Is Copywriting Profitable? Does It Pay Well?

 What Type of Copywriting Makes the Most Money?

-• Direct response copywriting.
-Direct response copywriting deals with influencing people to take immediate response, in terms of buying a product, downloading a software, or subscribing to an email list.
+• Direct Response Copywriting.
+Direct response copywriting deals with influencing people to take immediate response to buy a product, download a software, or subscribe to an email list.
 These writers also handle writing copy for brochures, direct mail offers, or a landing page.
 On average, direct response copywriters earn up to $80,236 per year.
+Roy Furr says this ranges from 2% to 5% and goes higher for experienced copywriters.
+For example, Clayton Makepeace is a 4-decade veteran of direct response copywriting.
+One of his most notable achievements includes generating $3.6M in a single weekend and $16M in a month.

-• Email copywriting.
+• Email Copywriting.
 Email copywriters write content for email marketing purposes.
 Their tasks usually include writing cart abandonment emails, company news, feedback requests, post-purchase emails, promotional emails, welcome emails, and others.
-On average, email copywriters earn $62,500 to $77,180 per year.
+Businesses leverage email's high ROI, reaching $36 per $1 spent, according to Litmus.
+It also lets them communicate or market straight to their audience's inboxes.
+Talent.com says US email copywriters make an average of $62.5K yearly.

 What Factors Impact a Copywriter’s Income?

 Experience, education, and geographic location are the factors that impact a copywriter’s income.
 For example, it’s possible to become a copywriter with no experience or any formal education.
 However, the fact is writers with those advantages usually earn higher than those who don’t.
+For example, average copywriter salary data from Payscale shows that copywriters with 5-9 years of experience make 44% more money than those with one year experience or less.
 Geographic location also plays a part since major cities often offer bigger salaries than those living in smaller towns.

 Additional factors that may likewise determine your overall copywriting pay include: